The Moment

 Run Your Numbers

-Enter your salary and retirement details.
+Enter your salary and raise details.

 Late-Career Raise Allocator